ningkon/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Hello

-## run_analysis is the required script to produce the final data output
+## run_analysis.R is required script to generate final output file

 ### Brief comment on the method followed in the script file:

 ### 1) Test and Training data sets are first loaded from the UCI HAR Dataset folder